mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 {% endhighlight %}

-Note that when using Kaggle scripts, the files can be found in the
+Note that when using Kaggle scripts, the files can be found in the `"../input/"`.
-{% ihighlight r %}"../input/"{% endihighlight %}.
 This has tripped me up a few times where I've taken a script I've developed locally, pasted it into the Kaggle system and forgotten to change the path.
 Under these circumstances the script will immediately fail as it cannot find the input